Who We Are

-The group meets every six weeks and has the following objectives:
+The group meets every quarter and has the following objectives:

-The group also agrees the annual plans and budgets for the programme, maximising value for money and working within Big Lottery Fund guidelines and agreements.
+The group also agrees the annual plans and budgets for the programme, maximising value for money and working within National Lottery Community Fund guidelines and agreements.

 Members of the board act as champions and connectors for the programme, and share best practice both from the project and their own experience working with older people.

 Current members of the BAB Strategic Programme Group:

 Ambassador, Bristol Older People’s Forum and Chair of Age UK Bristol

 Chief Executive, Age UK Bristol